collapsed-stacks/startups/questions/8221/is-it-necessary-to-form-a-legal-business-in-the-us-to-offer-saas-based-out-of-an.md

 - tagged: `united-states`, `taxes`, `business-registration`, `international`, `saas`
 - score: 1

-<p>If I have a Saas business in my own country (Brazil), which is purely online and uses API licensing as the revenue model, would I have to set up a business in the US to be able to offer the service there?
-Or would it be necessary in order to advertise and get more business users?</p>
+If I have a Saas business in my own country (Brazil), which is purely online and uses API licensing as the revenue model, would I have to set up a business in the US to be able to offer the service there?
+Or would it be necessary in order to advertise and get more business users?

 ## Answer 8224